janodev/table-stretchedRotation/README.md

 ![Normal rotation](https://raw.github.com/j4n0/table-stretchedRotation/master/pages/normal-rotation.gif)

 As we see, the text changes suddenly before a rotation.
-This happens because

-  - the cells implement `drawRect:` internally,
-  - the model tree is instantly updated before an animation starts,
-  - therefore, the cells show the model tree before the animation has a chance to start.
+This happens because any view implementing `drawRect:` redraws itself before an animation starts, therefore showing instantly the changes in the model tree.

 Here is the fixed version: